SAP-archive/cloud-platform-iot-starterkit/README.md

 Please follow these [steps to setup and use the Raspberry Pi](./src/hardware/raspberry-pi/README.md) with the shown peripherals and the
 [example application](src/examples/python/iot-starterkit-for-pi-and-grove-peripherals/iot_starterkit_pi_and_grove_peripherals.py).

+## Security aspects

+Security plays a very important role for the deployment of IoT scenarios in productive scenarios.
+The Starterkit examples concentrate of the aspect of demonstrating basic IoT Services mechanisms.
+Inherently, specific usable security mechanisms differ for different programming languages, frameworks or hardware platforms.
+Before making use of code snippets or integrated examples in productive scenarios please pay additional attention on hardening against potential attacks.
+We will continously provide further guidance on potential attack vectors and how to harden your solution on the dedicated [Security aspects](./misc/security/README.md) page.

 ## Revision history and related advice

 The HCP IoT Services are continously developed further.
 Please pay attention to the dedicated page [Revision history and related advice](./misc/revision-history/README.md) to ensure you get specific information about potentially necessary modifications to your older usage examples.

 ## What comes next